dubiousjim/yagh/README.md

 ## Installation ##

-I think these different Git-Hg bridges can work under Windows, too, but I don't know much about that, and will continue on the assumption you're trying to install to some Unix-like system.
+I think these different Git/Hg bridges can work under Windows, too, but I don't know much about that, and will continue on the assumption you're trying to install to some Unix-like system.

 You'll need to have Git and Mercurial already installed.
 I'll leave that to you.

-If you plan to use either git-hg-again or git-remote-hg, you'll need to have the Hg-Git Mercurial extension installed.
+If you plan to use either `git-hg-again` or `git-remote-hg`, you'll need to have the `hg-git` Mercurial extension installed.
 Perhaps your distribution already packages this.
 If not, you might install it by typing `easy_install hg-git`.
 Or see the
 [hg-git homepage](http://hg-git.github.com/) for more information.
 You may see references to including some of the following in your `~/.hgrc`:

     [extensions]